-From the city's 10 fire stations, operational personnel respond to over 19,800 emergency calls during 2014, utilizing 10 Advanced Life Support (ALS) engines, a truck / ladder company, heavy rescue squad, and an airport crash unit.
+From the city's 10 fire stations, operational personnel respond to over 23,400 emergency calls during 2019, utilizing 10 Advanced Life Support (ALS) engines, a truck (ladder) company, heavy rescue squad, an airport crash unit, and 3 Focused response Vehicles.

 The Pueblo Fire Department provides services to mitigate the effects of a variety of emergency situations, including fires, medical emergencies, physical entrapment, and releases of hazardous materials.
-Providing these services is the responsibility of our fire suppression personnel.
+Providing these services is the responsibility of our operations personnel.

 Squad 1 Heavy Rescue